1715173329/dnsforwarder/README.md

 **Main Fetures:**

-1. Forwarding queries to particular domains (and their subdomains) to specified servers over a specified protocol (UDP or TCP);
+1. Forwarding queries to customized domains (and their subdomains) to specified servers over a specified protocol (UDP or TCP). non-standard ports are supported;
 2. DNS cache and its controls (including modifying TTL for different domains);
 3. Ignoring DNS responses from upstream servers containing particular IPs;
 4. Loading hosts from file (including the support for wildcards, CName redirections and remote hosts files);